rokath/trice/docs/TriceVsPrintfSimilaritiesAndDifferences.md

 * No need to explicit express the value bit width.
 * The default parameter width for the `TRICE` macro is 32 bit.
 It is adaptable for 8- or 16-bit MCUs:
   * Adapt settings inside `triceConfig.h`: `TRICE_DEFAULT_PARAMETER_BIT_WIDTH`.
 It influences ![./ref/DefaultBitWidth.PNG](./ref/DefaultBitWidth.PNG)
-  * Use `-defaultTRICEBitwidth` switch during logging.
+  * Use `-defaultTRICEBitwidth` switch during logging when changing this value.
 * The macros `TRICE8`, `TRICE16`, `TRICE32`, `TRICE64` are usable too, to define the bit width explicit.
   * This leads for the smaller bit widths to a data packing and less needed space and bandwidth.
 * The fastest `TRICE` macro execution is, when MCU bit width matches the `TRICE`macro bit width.